 Transition Bath’s Thermal Imaging Project aims to help the residents of Bath reduce their energy bills and carbon emissions.
 We own a high quality thermal imaging camera which we loan out to residents once they have taken part in one of our free training courses.

-Over the 5 years we have been running the scheme the way the project works has changed.
-Originally we started by training volunteers for provide free surveys in homes of people who requested surveys.
+Over the 5 years we have been running the scheme the way the project works has changed and optimised our approach to thermal imaging.
+Originally we started by training volunteers to provide free surveys in homes of people who requested surveys.
 We subsequently changed this approach and started charging a small fee to ensure home occupants valued the service.
 More recently we have moved to a model where we train volunteers to use our camera, so they can borrow the camera to use on their own home, and those of relatives and neighbours.

 One of the challenges of thermal imaging is that it only really works well when there is a significant temperature difference between inside and outside a building, typically 10C as a minimum and 20C is ideal.
-As a result it is any activity which is restricted to winter months.
+As a result it is any activity which is restricted to winter months between November and March.